SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Boolean (True | False)``

-    When **True**, the shapes used to generate the mosaic will also be outputted as Shapes, giving each Mosaic Cell/Tile a sharp outline.
+    When **True**, the shapes used to generate the mosaic will also be output as Shapes, giving each Mosaic Cell/Tile a sharp outline.

 ----